Natural Gas Storage Figures For This Week

 For the week ending 6/23, EIA reported +46 Bcf.
 This equates to a daily implied flow of 6.57 Bcf/d.
 Here's how the last three EIA storage reports look versus our estimates:

 As for natural gas fundamentals, weather continue to dominate short-term trading with bearish weather revisions over the weekend pushing natural gas prices lower.
-Traders are more alert than ever as they are on the lookout for predatory trading where other traders push stop losses and forces them to sell, something we saw two weeks ago immediately following an EIA storage report where prices quickly gapped lower to $2.85/MMBtu.
+Traders are more alert than ever as they are on the lookout for predatory trading where other traders push stop losses and force them to sell, something we saw two weeks ago immediately following an EIA storage report where prices quickly gapped lower to $2.85/MMBtu.

 For more detailed reports on the daily natural gas fundamental breakdown along with trader commentary, please sign up for HFI Research.
 To see samples of our natural gas fundamentals, please direct message us!